Ana-Beatriz/Ana-Beatriz/README.md

 Hi, my name is Ana Beatriz.

-With a solid 10 years of experience as an IT technician, I am currently embarking on a journey to become a full-stack developer.
+With 5 years of experience as an IT technician and an additional 5 years in administrative roles, I'm currently embarking on an exciting journey to become a full-stack developer.
-I'm really excited about taking on new challenges and can't wait to bring my skills and enthusiasm to a vibrant team.
+I'm eager to take on new challenges and can't wait to contribute my skills and enthusiasm to a dynamic team.

 ## My Stats